Bloodstained: Ritual of the Night: Awards

 The game was nominated for the Off Broadway Award for Best Indie Game at the New York Game Awards, and won the award for "Control Precision" at the NAVGTR Awards, whereas its other nomination was for "Game, Original Action"; it was also nominated for "Most Promising New Intellectual Property" at the SXSW Gaming Awards.

 Prequel

 Igarashi had stated that given the amount of time he has spent in developing the Bloodstained intellectual property, he sees the game as "a starting ground" for future Bloodstained games.
 A sequel was confirmed to be in early development in June 2021, with more development resources to be moved to the project after the completion of the additional content planned for Ritual of the Night, which was completed in May 2024.
 The sequel, which turned out to be a prequel, was officially revealed in June 2025 as Bloodstained: The Scarlet Engagement, with a planned release in 2026.
+But in August 2026, the game was delayed to 2027.